The Complete Guide To Content Marketing For Financial Advisors

 Attaching a blog to your website is critical because it will:

 How important is page one visibility?
-91.5% of Google users do not scroll to page two.
-Only 4.8% scroll to page two and 1.1% to page three.
-This is content marketing’s biggest challenge.
-There is a lot of competition and a limited amount of space.
+75% of Google users do not scroll to page two.
+25% scroll to page two and 1% scroll to page three.
+These are two of content marketing’s biggest challenges - A lot of competition and a limited amount of space.

 Blogging is also a way to build your brand.
 What sets your firm apart from all of the others competing for the same clients in your market?
 What makes you special?
 Blogging is a way to share your firm’s philosophy, vision, and business practices through the articles you write.

-Your blog articles are an opportunity to establish you as an expert on a particular financial topic.
+Your blog articles are also an opportunity to establish you as an expert on a particular financial topic.
 This expertise is what will attract investors to your website.
-This is a great way to market because you are already an expert in the eyes of investors.
+This is a great way to market down the road because you are already an expert in the eyes of investors.

 Social Media Posts

-There are several different social media platforms that a financial advisor can use: Facebook, Twitter, LinkedIn, Instagram, YouTube.
-Once you have identified your target audiences, you will be able to choose which platform works best for each audience.
+There are several different social media platforms that a financial advisor can use: Facebook, Twitter, LinkedIn, Instagram, YouTube, etc. Once you have identified your target audiences, you will be able to choose which platform works best for each audience.

 Creating original content or using curated content to post or tweet on a daily or weekly basis requires consistency and perseverance.
 That is why most financial advisors use the services of a social media expert.
-This can be a dedicated employee at your firm, or you can outsource this type of work to a digital marketing agency.
+This can be a dedicated employee at your firm, or you can outsource this type of work to an agency like Paladin Digital Marketing.

 eBooks

 eBooks are a fantastic way to market your services.
 They establish you as an expert and they can promote the services of your firm.
-More importantly, access to eBooks can require online registration which creates marketing opportunities for your firm.
+More importantly, access to eBooks should require online registration which creates future marketing opportunities for your firm.

 eBooks also have other marketing applications.
-For example, it is a free offer that is integrated into your drip email system or is the free offer for a webinar.
+For example, it is a free offer that is integrated into your drip email system, or is the free offer for a webinar or paid advertising campaign.
 The marketing applications are only limited by your imagination.

 The best eBooks solve financial problems by providing guides and how-to lists that investors can implement.
 Ideally, the guides and lists route them back to you for implementation.